mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 Ahead of me is the 12% grade of _Vancouver Avenue_.
 People are running past me, I choose to walk up.

 I've run out of hill, my walk is over; time for me to get going, for real this time.
-In front of me is 4 kilometres of and out and back section of the _Kettle Valley Rail Trail_ [KVR].
+In front of me is 4 kilometres of an out and back section of the _Kettle Valley Rail Trail_ [KVR].
 The surface is a very fine gravel, not quite sand but it still feels loose.

 This is the heat of the day and this trail is false-flat uphill.
 My quads are noticing the grind.